What to bring with you

-You may wish to use this checklist as a guide:
+You may wish to use this checklist as a helpful guide:

 • Clothes and underwear